OmondiOmolo/project3/readme.md

 ## *Stakeholder Audience:*

-Business managers who are the decision makers: Need clear, actionable insights (e.g., which customers to target).
+Business managers who are the decision makers: Need clear, actionable insights (e.g., which customers to target for tailored product bundles).

 Customer support teams: Want to know which customers are at risk so they can prioritize outreach.